 Monthly updates of Mother Pelican are distributed free of charge via the Solidarity-Sustainability distribution list.
 The monthly updates currently include the following:

-An editorial essay on current solidarity-sustainability issues.
+A feature article on current solidarity-sustainability issues.

 Several one-page articles on recently emerging research.